AnicetNgrt/flore1/README.md

  4. Windows 10 - python terminal
  5. Linux - repl.it terminal emulator

- Note that it has great probability of rendering well on any modern shell which supports the following escapes codes:
+**Note**: It has great probability of rendering well on any modern shell which supports the following escapes codes:

     "\033[<row>;<col>H"